 Involve them in your plans.
 Establish that changing eating habits is non-negotiable but that the details can be negotiated.
 Invite your teen to share in the process, from planning menus to making grocery lists, purchasing the ingredients, and then cooking the meal.
 This change is happening at home, but as teens are frequently away from their family, let your teen know that you understand you can’t control their decisions in your absence, but establish clear expectations.
 You are trying to fulfill your responsibility as a parent by arming your teens with skills for when they eventually leave home.

 This is not an all or nothing proposition for every morsel of food you eat.
-Your goal is to eat healthier food more often than not.
+Your goal in changing food behavior is to eat healthier food more often than not.
 These changes require persistence.
 You might meet with resistance early on.
 Stay strong and stay the course.